ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 The dashed line plots the fitted line, that is, all the $\hat{Y}$ values estimated by the regression.
 This line can be interpreted as the expected value of $Y$ conditional on a given value of $x$.
 Because $e$ is random, $E[Y|x] = \hat{Y}$.

 We can use the same dataset to illustrate the importance of having a large and representative sample.
-The `STATA` code below creates to random subsamples with half obsercations each.
+The `STATA` code below creates two random subsamples with half observations each.
 The figure shows how different samples of the same populatoin can lead to different regression results (because the code uses random values, your own results will not coincide with the ones below)

 ```stata
 *==============================================================================*